 - Open our parks on Mondays.
-These parks belong to the residents and I’d like to see those gates open every Monday so we can use them.
+These parks belong to the residents, and I’d like to see those gates open every Monday so we can use them.

 - Use the money to build beautiful bus shelters for our residents.
-Our mishmash of various types of shelters need one cohesive look.
+Our mishmash of various types of shelters needs one cohesive look.
 The city has been waiting for Broward County Transit to build them.
 I say, build them now and keep our residents dry and safe.
 Weston built their beautiful shelters through a gas tax.
 We don’t need a gas tax because we have the funds right here.

 - Develop our proposed parks.
 Several parks are empty lots at the moment, waiting for grants to pay for them.
 Let’s use the money to get a few of these completed.

 Remember, it’s the resident’s money, and we should demand that it be put back to work for us.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsDecember 1, 2023Broward County Schools Opens 2024/25 School Choice Options